Excl. VAT

 Ergonomics is an increasingly common concept in the workplace; one that affects our everyday lives.
 An ergonomic workplace can help to prevent poor physical health, increase employee wellbeing and encourage productivity.
 Through the use of the right furniture and equipment coupled with an understanding of good working positions, it can help to prevent bodily aches and pains.
 The key to good ergonomics is to take into account physical, mental and social factors and each person's individual situation.
 But, what does ergonomics even mean?

-The concept of ergonomics has long been limited to describing the relationship between people and products.
-This is still a significant aspect, and there are many functional and ergonomic products that make everyday life better, such as chairs for active sitting.
-But ergonomics has come to include much more than that.
-It's about a holistic view of the workplace: planning and adapting both the physical environment and the work itself to the staff.
-The same applies to those who often work from home.
+For a long time, the concept of ergonomics was seen mainly as the relationship between people and the products they use.
+That remains an important aspect, and there are many functional, ergonomic products that make everyday life easier, such as chairs for active sitting.
+But ergonomics now goes far beyond that.
+It is about taking a holistic view of the workplace: planning and adapting both the physical environment and the work itself to suit the people who do it.
+The same applies if you often work from home.

 An ergonomic workplace is adapted to the people who work there, not the other way around.
 We thrive when our working conditions meet our individual physical and psychological needs.
 It is essential to consider individual differences in physical strength and size or the ability to handle information, for example.
 Based on these differences, you can then design and organise tasks, tools and the entire workplace in a more ergonomic way to prevent any posture or health issues.